House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. About 300 people die from fires caused by space heaters every year.

-Just as looking at the exact number of space heater fires is helpful, so too is looking at the exact number of people who die from space heater fires.
+Just as looking at the exact number of space heater fires is helpful, seeing the exact number of people who die from space heater fires is shocking.
 Every year, an average of 300 people die from fires caused by space heaters.

 (Missouri Department of Public Safety)